Cognito Auth Flows in the SPA

 The N.E.S.T.
 SPA exposes three Cognito-driven password flows – self-service sign-up, forgot-password, and (as of 2026-05-17) the NEW_PASSWORD_REQUIRED challenge for admin-invited users.
 This page documents each flow’s screen, the underlying amazon-cognito-identity-js call, and the auth-store contract.

-TL;DR. Cognito has three distinct password flows.
-Each needs its own SPA screen.
-The third (admin-invite first-sign-in) was missing until 2026-05-17 and broke first-sign-in for users created via AdminCreateUser.
+TL;DR. Cognito has three distinct password flows, each requiring its own SPA screen.
+The third (admin-invite first-sign-in) handles users created via AdminCreateUser who must set a new password on their first sign-in.

 The three flows